 \subsubsection{Computational Efficiency}

 Table \ref{tab:time} summarizes the model complexity and training time.
 Our proposed \ours framework is able to train with high efficiency, spending just a few seconds for one epoch on over 6 million activity logs (training set).
 In contrast, it takes hours to finish one epoch for LSTM and GRU on our dataset, which makes them unsuitable for this problem.
 Hence we do not report the performance in Table \ref{tab:prediction} due to extremely high time cost.
 Despite the hierarchical structure, RNN-based models H-RNN and HierGRU still run about $50\times$ slower than \hisimtcn.
 All the three \ours variants maintain comparable training speed of their base models.
-With comparable low time cost in training, \ours can further reduce the memory consumption during model inference, since \ours only needs to store the activity logs of the latest shift instead of the whole month as for single-level models.